Neutrino Dollar (USDN) Reaches 1-Day Volume of $1.23 Million

-Neutrino Dollar (CURRENCY:USDN) traded 0.5% higher against the dollar during the 24 hour period ending at 16:00 PM Eastern on July 29th.
-Neutrino Dollar has a market cap of $26.57 million and $1.23 million worth of Neutrino Dollar was traded on exchanges in the last day.
-One Neutrino Dollar coin can now be bought for about $1.01 or 0.00008639 BTC on popular cryptocurrency exchanges.
-During the last week, Neutrino Dollar has traded 0.2% higher against the dollar.
+Neutrino Dollar (CURRENCY:USDN) traded up 0.5% against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on August 2nd.
+Over the last week, Neutrino Dollar has traded up 0.2% against the US dollar.
+One Neutrino Dollar coin can now be bought for approximately $1.01 or 0.00008639 BTC on cryptocurrency exchanges.
+Neutrino Dollar has a market capitalization of $26.57 million and approximately $1.23 million worth of Neutrino Dollar was traded on exchanges in the last 24 hours.

 - inSure (SURE) traded up 62.7% against the dollar and now trades at $0.0095 or 0.00000028 BTC.